 Display items Details (1) H/W state (common for part systems) This displays the hardware state of the NC unit and display unit.
-(1) (2) Operation state (De- pends on part system) This displays the state when the operation seems to be stopped in spite that the alarm does not occur.
-(2) (3) System lock This displays the valid term by the system lock when the system lock is valid.
-This will not displayed when the system lock specification is invalid.
+(1) (2) Operation state (Depends on part system) This displays the state when the operation seems to be stopped in spite that the alarm does not occur.
+(2) (3) System lock When the system lock specification is valid, the following items are displayed.
+Exp. date: The expiration date of the machine WarnBefore_D: The number of days to display the warning before the expiration date Ref. time: The time to display the warning or an alarm This will not displayed when the system lock specification is invalid.
 Once the expiry date is passed, cycle start is disabled.
-You can set a new time limit or cancel the currently set time limit by entering the decryption code issued by the MTB.
+You can set a new expiration date or cancel the currently set expiration date by entering the decryption code issued by the MTB.